freeCodeCamp/guide/src/pages/java/strings/index.md

 ```

 #### Comparing Strings
 If you want to compare the value of two String variables, you can't use ==.
 This is due to the fact that this will compare the references of the variables and not the values that are linked to them.
-To compare the stored values of the Strings you use the methode equals.
+To compare the stored values of the Strings you use the method equals.

 ```java
 boolean equals(Object obj)